biopragmatics/bioregistry/docs/CONTRIBUTING.md

 title: Contributing
 permalink: /contributing/
 ---
 Contributions to the Bioregistry are welcomed and encouraged.
+Thanks for considering to participate.

-All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
+All contributors, maintainers, and participants of the Bioregistry project are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 This document is organized as follows:

 1. [Content Contribution](#content-contribution)